Jo Kwon: 2016–2017: Second solo album, fourth musical casting, Golden Tambourine, and departure from JYP Entertainment

 Jo's new album Crosswalk included three tracks, two of which he wrote ― the lead single, “Crosswalk,” and the third track, “Flutter.”
 The second track, “It's Okay,” was written by Ryan S. Jhun and Denzil "DR" Remedios, the music producers of SM Entertainment's Shinee and f(x).
 Popular songwriters Esna and Aev produced the title song.

 On March 17, 2016, it was announced by JYP Entertainment that Jo would be participating in the musical On The Starry Night as the role "Choi Sung-keun.
 The musical Ran from May 7 to May 15, 2016.

 On November 10, 2016, it was announced that Jo Kwon would be co-starring on Golden Tambourine, a karaoke variety program broadcast by Mnet, which ran from December 15, 2016, until February 23, 2017.

 On September 21, 2017, it was announced that Jo had officially left JYP Entertainment after 16 years.
-However, 2AM never did announce that they were disbanding and it is presumed that the group is on hiatus.
+However, 2AM never announced that they were disbanding and it is presumed that the group is on hiatus.

 On November 2, 2017, it was announced that Jo had signed with Cube Entertainment.